It is possible to insert these types of charts in the designer:

 Horizontal bars

-Enable this option to rotate the bar chart, so that the bars grows from left to right.
+Enable this option to rotate the bar chart, so that the bars grow from left to right.

 The line chart has no additional parameters apart from what is mentioned above.